 What Coursera MasterTrack programs are available?

-As of the writing of this article, there are a total of 8 MasterTrack programs available on Coursera.
-Here is a list of the currently available MasterTracks and their cost:
+As of the writing of this article, there are a total of 27 MasterTrack programs available on Coursera.
+Here is a sample of available MasterTracks and their cost:

 This selection of micro-credential programs offered by Coursera is high-quality, but not very varied.
 As of right now, some competitors have a considerably better choice of online certification programs.
 As mentioned before, edX being the biggest of the bunch with their massive selection of 57 micro-credential programs to choose from.
 However, that is to be expected since edX has been building its micro-credential catalog longer than Coursera has.

-Another thing to note is that the cost of these MasterTrack certificates is not exactly cheap.
-At least when compared to the similarly structured edX MicroMasters programs that begin at around $1000.
-With Coursera MasterTracks, you will be hard-pressed to find anything under $2000.
+Another thing to note is that the cost of these MasterTrack certificates is not exactly cheap – although they are certainly a lot cheaper than following these courses in-person at the institutions in question.
+But the similarly structured edX MicroMasters programs begin at around $1,000.
+With Coursera MasterTracks, you will be hard-pressed to find anything under $2,000.

 Are Coursera MasterTrack certificates worth it?